ornic/FFMpegCore-debian-pipe-bug/README.md

-Use `docker-compose up --build app` command to run the example.
+Use `docker-compose up --build app` command to run the example on Debian 12 using .NET 8

+or `docker-compose up --build app-net9` command to run the example on Debian 12 using .NET 9

 Example code:
 ```c#